 DAYS ON MARKET

-❱ It took an average of only 18 days for a listed home to go pending.
-This was 22 fewer days than a year ago, and 11 fewer days than in the first quarter of 2021.
+❱ It took an average of 16 days for a home to go pending in the second quarter of the year.
+This was 2 fewer days than in the same quarter of 2021, and 9 fewer days than in the first quarter.

-❱ Snohomish, Kitsap, Thurston, and Pierce counties were the tightest markets in Western Washington, with homes taking an average of only 7 days to sell in Snohomish County and 9 days in the other three counties.
-The greatest drop in market time compared to a year ago was in San Juan County, where it took 84 fewer days to sell a home.
+❱ Snohomish, King, and Pierce counties were, again, the tightest markets in Western Washington, with homes taking an average of between 8 and 10 days to sell.
+Compared to a year ago, average market time dropped the most in San Juan County, where it took 26 fewer days for a seller to find a buyer.